thudoann/CreditCardFraudDetection/README.md

 * Explore the interactions and correlations between features then visualize them.

-* Used Pipeline and GriSearchCV to find the best hyperparameters of the best model
+* Used Pipeline and GridearchCV to find the best hyperparameters for different models.

+* Evaluted the best model as result